AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/log-management.md

 ## View and analyze log data

-You can use the New Relic Logs application to search across the aggregated log data and troubleshoot application, infrastructure, CDN, and WAF errors.
-Also, you can connect the log data with other data collected by New Relic APM and Infrastructure services to create charts, dashboards, and alerts to manage application and cloud service operations.
+Use the New Relic Logs application to search across the aggregated log data and troubleshoot application, infrastructure, CDN, and WAF errors.
+You can create charts, dashboards, and alerts using log data collected from New Relic APM and Infrastructure services.

 **To use the New Relic Logs application**: